Pesonet1/qgis_plugin_base/README.md

 - PGHOST -> db-host
 - PGSSLMODE -> disable

-If you are developming on Linux-environment check that Qt `QPSQL`-driver is installed by running following .py script:
+If you are developing on Linux-environment check that Qt `QPSQL`-driver is installed by running following .py script:

 ```
 from PyQt5.QtSql import QSqlDatabase